dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 You should also focus on long-tail keywords, i.e. the descriptive keywords.

 For example, if you sell cars then it would be quite hard for you to be ranked first at search results when the user searches for "car".
 But users do not type only "cars" when they want to buy one.
-They also type many other queries (longer and more descriptive), e.g. BMW black cars, sports fast cars, electric cars, cars for sale in Germany, red Ferrari in the Netherlands, etc. Focusing on those long-tail keywords might give you better probabilities of higher ranking than focusing on the very competitive query "car".
+They also type many other queries (longer and more descriptive), e.g., BMW black cars, sports fast cars, electric cars, cars for sale in Germany, red Ferrari in the Netherlands, etc. Focusing on those long-tail keywords might give you better probabilities of higher ranking than focusing on the very competitive query "car".

 <br>